yuhsienchiang/lstm-forecast/README.md

 ### Implementation

-On the [TensorFlow documentation page](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM), stateful is defined as:
+The [TensorFlow documentation](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM) defines stateful as:

 > Boolean (default: False).
 > If True, the last state for each sample at index i in a batch will be used as initial state for the sample of index i in the following batch.